wagtail/guide/README.md

     python -V

 Confirm that the output is showing version Python 3.9.
-If not, you may have multiple versions of python installed on your system and will need to switch to the appropriate version when creating the virtual environment.
+If not, you may have multiple versions of Python installed on your system and will need to switch to the appropriate version when creating the virtual environment.

 With the Python 3.9 output confirmed, run: